 Revenue Generation: Making money or profit off of a service provided.
 See also Upselling.

 Ring Delay: A setting that adjusts the amount of time a system rings before the call is automatically answered by either an automated attendant or the caller is given a busy signal.
-This delay is necessary for inclusion when calculating a trunk-holding time.
+This delay is necessary for inclusion when calculating Trunk Hold Time.

 Rostered Staff Factor (RSF): The minimum staff needed to reach a required service level and response time objectives.
 Base staff calibration precedes RSF calibration, and covers breaks, absenteeism, ongoing training, and various other factors.
 Also called an Overlay, Shrink Factor, or Shrinkage.

 Round Robin Distribution: The method of assigning Agents a list of already determined calls.
 See Next Available Agent and Longest Waiting Agent.